leyuan-sun/leyuan-sun.github.io/_pages/includes/others.md

 # 💻 Academic Service
 Reviewer:
+- IEEE Transactions on Circuits and Systems for Video Technology
+- Advanced Engineering Informatics
-- IEEE Robotics and Automation Letters (中科院二区Top, JCR Q1)
+- IEEE Robotics and Automation Letters (RA-L)
+- Robotics and Autonomous Systems
-- IEEE Sensors Journal (中科院二区Top, JCR Q1)
+- IEEE Sensors Journal
-- Advanced Engineering Informatics (中科院一区Top, CCF-B, JCR Q1)
-- Measurement (中科院二区Top, JCR Q1)
+- Measurement
+- Expert Systems with Applications
+- Scientific Reports
+- Multimedia Systems
-- Advanced Robotics (JCR Q2)
+- Advanced Robotics
-- International Conference on Robotics and Automation (ICRA, CCF-B)
 - Winter Conference on Applications of Computer Vision (WACV)
+- The International Conference on Robotics and Automation (ICRA)
+- The International Conference on Intelligent Robots and Systems (IROS)
 - ...

 # 🏠 Family Members